Australian native plants that you can grow indoors

 Native violet copes well with indoor conditions because it naturally grows in shaded, moisture-stable environments.
 It is quick to show stress but also quick to recover.

-Kidney Weed (Dichondra repens)
+Kidney weed (Dichondra repens)

 Dichondra repens has soft green foliage adapted to shaded or semi-shaded environments.
 Indoors, it copes best in bright, indirect light with even moisture.
 Its creeping habit allows it to form a living ground layer that helps retain soil moisture, but it does not tolerate dry air or prolonged drying.